-And what do you know?
+And well, well, well, what do you know?
 It came out darn delicious.
 Really, really tasty and pretty close to making this with a homemade Chilli Jam, but just a whole lot easier and faster. 🙂

 I promise I’m not exaggerating when I say that this really does taste like Spicy Stir Fries you get from modern Asian restaurants.
 I don’t claim this to be authentic Asian because it probably isn’t an authentic Asian stir fry but every ingredient in the sauce is certainly used in many Asian dishes!